Italian nuclear weapons program: Alfa

 In 1971, the Italian Navy began an indigenous program to develop ballistic missiles called Alfa.
 Officially the project was termed as a development effort for a study on efficient solid-propellant rockets for civil and military applications.
 It was planned as a two-stage rocket and could be carried on submarines or ships.
-Ever since 27 March 1960, when Admiral Pecori Geraldi had argued that a seaborne nuclear force was the most resistant to attack, the navy had looked for an opportunity to take on a nuclear role.
+Ever since 27 March 1960, when Admiral Pecori Giraldi had argued that a seaborne nuclear force was the most resistant to attack, the navy had looked for an opportunity to take on a nuclear role.
 Alfa was 6.5 m long and had a diameter of 1.37 m.

 The first stage of the Alfa was 3.85 m long and contained 6 t of solid rocket fuel.
 It supplied a thrust of 232 kN for a duration of 57 seconds.
 It could carry a 1000 kg warhead for a range of 1600 km, placing European Russia and Moscow in range from the Adriatic Sea.
 After the first stage motor was fired eleven times in static tests, three test missiles with inert second stages were successfully launched at Salto di Quirra in Sardinia, the last on 6 April 1976.

 The technological heritage of Alfa is today in the current Vega rocket.

 However, the combination of high costs of over 6 billion lira and a changing political climate meant that the project was doomed.
 In addition, there was an increasing risk of nuclear escalation outside Europe and domestic pressure for Italy to play its part in reducing the nuclear tension.
 These combined with pressure from the United States led to Italy abandoning its nuclear weapons program and ratifying the Treaty on the Non-Proliferation of Nuclear Weapons on 2 May 1975.

 The technological heritage of Alfa is today in light solid-propellant space launchers, like the current Vega rocket.
 In more recent years, the country, working as part of the European Space Agency, has demonstrated the reentry and landing of a capsule called IXV.